Table Of Contents

 Prime Central for HCS is intended for use in a Managed Service Provider (MSP) Network Operations Center (NOC).
 Prime Central for Cisco Hosted Collaboration Solution was formerly known as Cisco Hosted Collaboration Mediation.
 Prime Central for HCS provides a single-pane view of assurance data in the hosted environment.
-Prime Central for HCS acts as a bridge among customer-specific implementations of the following domain managers, in a virtualized environment.
+It acts as a bridge among customer-specific implementations of the following domain managers, in a virtualized environment:

 Prime Central for HCS aggregates data from multiple instances of these domain managers, so that a user logging into Prime Central for HCS can view aggregated customer data in a single window.
 It comprises a set of administration and dashboard portlets.

-The portlets enable you to aggregate data from each virtualized instance of CUOM, Infrastructure Monitor, UCSM, DCNM-SAN, and DCNM-LAN.
+The portlets enable you to aggregate data from each virtualized instance of CUOM, Infrastructure Monitor, and UCSM.

-•All components deployable in virtualized fashion on UCS platform.
+•All components deployable in virtualized fashion on a UCS platform.

 •The platform has a northbound interface.

-Prime Central for Cisco Hosted Collaboration Solution supports service provider dashboard to view the events generated from domain managers.
+Prime Central for Cisco Hosted Collaboration Solution supports a service provider dashboard to enable you to view the events generated from domain managers.
 The name of the product is represented as Prime Central for HCS within the application GUI.

 The following portlets can be launched from the dashboard: